 Depending on the project, I usually approach writing in two different ways.
-I’ll either start with sound design and go out and record a whole bunch of stuff.Then I’ll mangle it and see if that leads to something that might be the foundation of a new piece.
-If I’m not doing, that I’ll sit down with an instrument, whether it’s the piano, my modular or the guitar.
+I’ll either start with sound design and record a whole bunch of stuff from my environment, which I’ll mangle and see if it leads to something.
+If I’m not doing that, I’ll sit down with an instrument, whether it’s the piano, my modular synth or the guitar.
 Once I find something harmonically interesting, I”ll record it and start editing and embellishing that.
 If I find I’m running into walls, I’ll just forget about writing music for the day, and focus on making sounds instead, so when the idea does come along, I have a few folders of stuff I can pull from without having to shift gears back and forth between sound design and composition.

-Given the eerie and/or aggressive nature of trailers that are made for action/thriller movies, I'm guessing that reverb plays a big part in what your work.
-Can you tell me about how you process your reverb to get the desired sense of eerie build up or tenseness that your music has?
+Given the eerie or aggressive nature of trailers that are made for action and thriller movies, I’m guessing that reverb plays a big part in what your work.
+Can you tell me about how you process your reverb to get the desired sense of eerie build-up or tenseness that your music has?

 Reverb definitely plays a huge roll in trailer music.
 I always EQ my reverbs because another common element in trailer music is bass.
 Between huge orchestral drums, impacts, orchestra and synths, controlling your low end frequencies is really important and reverbs can often be the culprit if you’re not paying attention to them.